Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

-LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the Network Gateway over-the-air, this address might not be unique in a LoRaWAN network; devices using the same devAddr are distinguished by the Network Gateway based on the cryptographic signature appended to every LoRaWAN frame.
+LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the Network Gateway over-the-air, this address might not be unique in a LoRaWAN network.
+Devices using the same devAddr are distinguished by the Network Gateway based on the cryptographic signature appended to every LoRaWAN frame.

 To communicate with the SCHC gateway, the Network Gateway MUST identify the